mjfrigaard/katacoda-scenarios/format-shape-data/step3.md

-# Download data into R
+# Loading data into R

 As we noted earlier, functions are like verbs in the R language, and the data we've created is the object.
 Similar to English grammar, the verbs (functions) do things to the objects.
 We can build data objects in R using a variety of methods, but typically we'll be loading data from an outside source into the R environment.